-High school students who are deficient in credits needed to graduate or who need to improve their cumulative grade point average in order to meet graduation requirements may earn a lifetime maximum of two credits while co-enrolled in adult secondary education programs under the following conditions:
+High school students who are deficient in credits needed to graduate or who need to improve their cumulative grade point average in order to meet graduation requirements may earn a lifetime maximum of one two credits while co-enrolled in adult secondary education programs under the following conditions:

-- (1) The student must be deficient in the credits required for graduation. - Credit deficiency = less than 17 credits as rising Senior; less than 10 credits as a rising Junior or less than 5 credits as a rising Sophomore. - (2) The student must be attempting a full load of required credits at the traditional high school during the co-enrollment period. - Student must be fully enrolled and taking seven courses at the traditional high school to qualify for co-enrollment. - (3) The student must have written authorization for entrance into each course in the coenrollment program from the home school principal or designee. - The home school counselor or principal's designee shall prepare the coenrollment form. - (4) The student's credit deficiencies have not resulted from an intentional, willful neglect of studies as determined by the principal or designee. - This will be determined at the discretion of the principal. - (5) Co-enrollment courses will be limited to core curricular areas as defined in F.S.
-1003.01(14). - (6) The student does not have a pattern of excessive absenteeism or habitual truancy or a history of disruptive behavior in school. - Excessive absenteeism = 21 absences during the prior or current school year. - Habitual Truancy = 21 absences during the prior or current school year. - History of Disruptive Behavior = three or more behavioral referrals during the current or previous semester.
+- (1) The student must be deficient in the credits required for graduation. - (2) The student must be attempting a full load of required credits at the traditional high school during the co-enrollment period. - (3) The student must have written authorization for entrance into each course in the coenrollment program from the home school principal or designee. - (4) A student may earn up to one (1) full credit through co-enrollment. - (5) (4) The student's credit deficiencies have not resulted from an intentional, willful neglect of studies as determined by the principal or designee. - (6) (5) Co-enrollment courses will be limited to core curricular areas as defined in F.S.
+1003.01(14). - (6) The student does not have a pattern of excessive absenteeism or habitual truancy or a history of disruptive behavior in school.